 Compliant destruction of Australian Government records

-What should I do before destroying a record?
+What should I do before disposing of information?

-- circumstances have not changed so that a non-controversial issue has become controversial or is of public interest, meaning your agency should keep records due for destruction for a longer time
+- circumstances have not changed so that a non-controversial issue has become controversial or is of public interest, resulting in your agency needing to keep the information for longer

 - the record is not affected by a records disposal freeze, related to a current judicial proceeding or subject to a current application for access under the Freedom of Information Act 1982, the Archives Act 1983 or other legislation.